Minnesota Governor authorizes 'full mobilization' of state's National Guard, says protests no longer about death of George Floyd

 Military Police units could be used to back up law enforcement in Minnesota, but no orders have been given to deploy, officials tell Fox News.

-Deploying active-duty forces in not without precedent inside the United States.
+Deploying active-duty forces is not without precedent inside the United States.
 In 1992, thousands of active-duty forces were dispatched to Los Angeles during the Rodney King riots under the Insurrection Act of 1807.

 AT TRUMP REQUEST, PENTAGON PUTS MILITARY POLICE ON ALERT TO GO TO MINNEAPOLIS

-Floyd’s death Monday – for which four Minneapolis police officers were fired Tuesday and one of them, Gauvin, was arrested and charged with third-degree murder Friday – has sparked protests and rioting across the U.S., from New York City and Washington, D.C., to Chicago; Columbus, Ohio, Louisville, Ky., and Dallas, to San Jose, Calif.; Los Angeles and Portland, Ore.
+Floyd’s death Monday has sparked protests and rioting across the U.S., from New York City and Washington, D.C., to Chicago; Columbus, Ohio, Louisville, Ky., and Dallas, to San Jose, Calif.; Los Angeles and Portland, Ore.
+Four Minneapolis police officers were fired Monday, while one of them, Derek Chauvin, has been arrested and charged with third-degree murder and manslaughter.

 “The arrest of former Minneapolis police officer Derek Chauvin for the brutal killing of George Floyd is a welcome but overdue step on the road to justice,” Floyd family attorney Ben Crump said Friday, according to FOX 9.
 “We expected a first-degree murder charge.
 We want a first-degree murder charge.
 And we want to see the other officers arrested.”